 On the other hand, interior decorators have much more flexibility in their careers.
 Home decorators can freelance, work for a design firm, or even in retail selling furniture or other decorative pieces for home interiors.
 While interior decorating jobs can be stressful, no doubt, there is significantly less at stake than in an interior designer’s role.
 No structural changes will be made by a decorator, as they are more focused on colors, fabrics, lighting, and accessories which reflect the client’s personal taste and vision.
 This allows them to stretch their creative muscles, build relationships with their clients, and make important decisions – all while creating a beautiful space!

-The average salary for an interior decorator is $38,000, but this number is dependent on how much you charge for your services.
+The average salary for an interior decorator in the United States is $45,000, but this number is dependent on how much you charge for your services.
 Some interior decorators have the potential to make more than $100,000.
-Your location and client-base will determine how much you’ll be charging, as well as your level of training and experience in home décor.
+Your location and client-base will determine how much you’ll be charging, as well as your level of training and experience in home decor.

-Interior designers can expect an average salary of $45,000 per year.
+Interior designers can expect an average salary of $53,000 per year.
 This is also dependent on how much designers charge for their services, and their level of education and experience.
 The salary for an interior designer reflects the higher level of education required to break into the field.
-Of course, programs for interior design can be much more expensive – so consider this when you’re crunching numbers!
+Of course, programs for interior design can be much more expensive – most post-secondary institutions charge tens of thousand of dollars, and take 2-4 years to complete!